Teaching

 Statistics - Agron2002

-This course will introduce some of the fundamental statistical concepts, methods and their applications to biology and agriculture.
-Topics include descriptive statistics, discrete and continuous random variables, normal distribution, sampling distribution, point estimation, confidence intervals, hypothesis testing, t-test, chi-square test, one-way analysis of variance, correlation and regression, non-parametric statistics.
+Topics will include descriptive statistics, basic probability, discrete and continuous distribution, sampling distribution, point estimation, confidence intervals, hypothesis testing, one-way analysis of variance, correlation, linear regression analysis, and chi-square test.

 Spring 2024